MukamaTwo/MukamaTwo.github.io/README.md

 ## Why

 Using this as platform to not only blog but also after failing butt-down in swedish alphabet, I skip it to practice the easier Swedish writing of my fun, and Swedish experiences.
 Det är dags!

 ## Who

 Inspired by the all-time [Dota 2](https://thealliance.gg/) fun and friend all teh way from [Jakarta](https://en.wikipedia.org/wiki/Jakarta), the man known to the inner circle as [Mr. T](http://yanuartadityan.github.io/).
 Wait a minute!!!
 Does he not look like [Mr. T](https://en.wikipedia.org/wiki/Mr._T).
+It is more than a year, Mr. T since you coined the term Jekyll, you do not even remember but here I am to remind you that your talk did not go to...... where do they always go :) hmm!!

 ## How